David L. Morril: Political career

 In 1808, Morril was elected as a member of the New Hampshire House of Representatives; he served until 1816.
 In his last term in 1816, he was elected by the House as Speaker.

 The legislature elected him as the U.S. Senator from New Hampshire in 1817, and he served until 1823.

-In 1824 Morril was elected as Governor of New Hampshire, serving from June 3, 1824 to June 7, 1827.
+In 1824 Morril was elected as Governor of New Hampshire, serving from June 3, 1824, to June 7, 1827.
 In the 1824 election, Morril received the most votes; however, because he failed to win a majority of the votes cast, the election had to be decided by the legislature.
 Morril was elected by a vote of 163 to 43 during a joint meeting of the New Hampshire legislature.
 In the 1825 election, Morril ran unopposed; in the 1826 election, Morril defeated his opponent Benjamin Pierce by 5,392 votes.
 In the 1827 election, Morril was defeated by Pierce by an overwhelming margin: Benjamin Pierce won 21,166 votes out of 27,411 cast.

 Personal life

-Morril married Lydia Poor in 1824 and they had four children together.
+Morril was married twice to Jane Wallace & Lydia Poore, whom he had four children with.
 He is buried in the Old North Cemetery, Concord, New Hampshire, near the grave of President Franklin Pierce.